 We have argued that the act of weapon system development is, in and of itself, a system.
 Because it is a system, it has internal interrelationships and interdependencies that can fundamentally change the internal processes and outputs of that system.
-The F-35 activities described above are witness to that fact.
+The F-35 activities described previously are witness to that fact.

-Further, we believe the F-35 discussions above serve as examples of the "F-35 Program System" and are thus susceptible to the complexity factors, as well as the four failures Cooper described.
+Further, we believe the earlier F-35 discussions serve as examples of the F-35 Program System, and are thus susceptible to the complexity factors as well as the four failures Cooper (1998) described.
 The complexity issues create an environment for the failures to occur.

-Using the discussion on systems, complexity, and the Four Failures, Table 1 is a summary of the impact the dynamics of complexity and rework can have on a weapon systems development.
+Using the discussion on systems, complexity, and the four failures, Table 1 summarizes the impact that the dynamics of complexity and rework can have on a weapon system's development.